USEFUL TIPS

 INITIAL SETUP

 II.
-Level SNF by adjusting tow hitch up or down to obtain same ground clearance under the tongue (tow bar) and the back frame bar. (tongue will be parallel to the ground plane.)
+Level SNF by adjusting tow hitch up or down to obtain the same ground clearance under the tongue (tow bar) and the back frame bar. (tongue will be parallel to the ground plane.)

 III.
 Slide cardboard under each brush.

 IV.
-Adjust brush height adjuster at each end of brush until the brush lightly touches the cardboard across the length of brush. (tightening nut raises the brush
+Adjust the brush height adjuster at each end of brush until the brush lightly touches the cardboard across the length of the brush.
+Tightening the nut raises the brush and loosening the nut lowers the brush.

-V. Adjust chain tension by loosening chain idler bracket and push idler bracket down with light pressure,
+V. Adjust chain tension by loosening the chain idler bracket and push idler bracket down with light pressure, and re-tighten idler bracket.
+This will provide chain deflection of 1/2" to 1" along the long run of the chain.)

 VI.
 Remove cardboard.
-Travel to brushing site and lower SNF fully with drive wheels resting on the turf.
+Travel to the brushing site and lower SNF fully with drive wheels resting on the turf.
 Adjust brushes so they rest on the turf with brush height adjusters.
-Then loosen nuts on brush height adjusters
+Then loosen nuts on brush height adjusters to leave 1/8" space between nut and washer.
+This allows for floating of the brushes to follow the contour of the turf.

-(loosen nut for more aggressiveness or tighten nut for less aggressiveness)
+VII.
+Adjust brush aggressiveness on turf as needed.
+Loosen the nut for more aggressiveness or tighten nut for less aggressiveness.